-Merck is building a new innovation centre at its global headquarters in Darmstadt as a part of its €1bn ($1.12bn) strategic initiative, ONE Global Headquarters.
+Merck KGaA’s innovation centre at its global headquarters in Darmstadt was built as a part of a €1bn ($1.12bn) strategic initiative.

-The initiative aims to transform Merck’s existing operations in Darmstadt into the company’s global headquarters.
-The new innovation centre will help perform research on new products for the future and develop ways to implement co-operative projects.
+The initiative aimed to transform Merck’s existing operations in Darmstadt into the company’s global headquarters.
+The new innovation centre performs research for new products and develops ways to implement co-operative projects.

 Merck’s Darmstadt innovation centre details

-The new innovation centre is being developed between Merck’s existing facilities in Darmstadt.
+The new innovation centre was developed between Merck’s existing facilities in Darmstadt.
 As a precursor to the facility, Merck opened a modular innovation centre in 2015 at a cost of €17m ($19m).
-This modular centre will provide a base for designing the functions of the new one.
+This modular centre provided a base for designing the functions of the new one.

 The centre contains work spaces for creation of visionary products and services meant for the future.
 Some of these include indoor farming and 3D printing of medicines.

-The design of the centre also helps test new work environments, technologies, processes, and work cultures, which will promote innovations for the future.
-Outcomes of the tests will be implemented in the final innovation centre.
-Following the new centre’s completion, the modular centre will be converted into a visitor area.
+The centre’s design also helped test new work environments, technologies, processes and work cultures, which promoted innovation.
+Outcomes of the test were implemented in the final innovation centre.
+Following the new centre’s completion, the modular centre was converted into a visitor area.

 Merck Innovation Center design and facilities

-The building's design is inspired by Origami.
-An open and transparent design was chosen to symbolise innovation, flexibility, and openness, while promoting communication and creativity.
+An open and transparent design was chosen for the new building to symbolise innovation, flexibility, and openness, while promoting communication and creativity.

-The new innovation centre will consist of five levels, occupying a total area of 21,950m².
-The ground level of the building will include the entrance area, a cafeteria, and an auditorium.
+The new centre comprises five levels and occupies a total area of 21,950m² with 7,100m2 floor space.
+The ground level of the building includes the entrance area, a cafeteria and an auditorium.

-The first floor will consist of both open, flexible, and secluded workspaces in various spatial concepts.
-Secluded workspaces will be available for phone calls and focused work, while informal and flexible spaces with retreat areas and bean bags will be available for brief team meetings.
-Space for a library that can be used by all employees and additional rooms for collaborating with external partners will also be available.
+The first floor consists of open, flexible and secluded workspaces in various spatial concepts.
+Secluded workspaces are available for phone calls and focused work, while informal and flexible spaces with retreat areas and bean bags are available for brief team meetings.
+A library is also available.

-Floors through two and four will include open and transparent rooms to promote casual and collaborative work environment.
-A workshop for development of prototypes will be available on the fifth floor.
-Social space, floor seating cushions and secluded corners for one-on-one interaction will also be available.
+Floors two to four include open and transparent rooms to promote a casual and collaborative work environment.
+A workshop for the development of prototypes is available on the fifth floor alongside social spaces and cushioned seating areas are available.

-All floors of the building will be connected by ramps and stairs.
-A stage area between the project area on each floor will be available for use as needed.
+All floors of the building are connected by ramps and stairs.
+Stage areas between the project areas of each floor are available for use as needed.

-Designs of the innovation centre were developed by Henn Architekten.
-Other partners included Bollinger + Grohmann Ingenieure, ZWP Ingenieure, Topotek 1, Müller-BBM, Emmer Pfenninger, and Lumen³.
+The innovation centre’s design was developed by Henn Architekten.
+Other partners included Bollinger + Grohmann Ingenieure, ZWP Ingenieure, Topotek 1, Müller-BBM, Emmer Pfenninger and Lumen.

-Ed.
-Züblin is responsible for the structural work of the employee cafeteria and reinforced concrete construction of the innovation centre.
+Ed Züblin was responsible for the structural work of the employee cafeteria and the centre’s reinforced concrete construction.
+The metal ceiling was supplied by Durlum.

-Merck’s ONE Global Headquarters initiative aims to establish Darmstadt as the company’s main site by 2020.
-The innovation centre and the employee cafeteria will form the main part of the initiative.
+Merck’s initiative aims to establish Darmstadt as the company’s main site by 2020.
+Development of the innovation centre and employee cafeteria form the main part of the initiative.

 Merck has already completed the development of a parking garage and two energy stations.
-Other projects planned to be implemented under the initiative include a pharmaceutical packaging facility, an organic light-emitting diode (OLED) production building, and a pharmaceutical laboratory building.
+Other projects planned under the initiative include a pharmaceutical packaging facility, an organic light-emitting diode (OLED) production building and a pharmaceutical laboratory.